ScottTunstall/BinViewer/README.md

 This is trial and error - but persevere and reap rewards!

 Here is an example showing some sprites from the Sinclair ZX Spectrum game "Manic Miner.z80".
 Note how Gridlines are turned on.
-They are not enabled by default.
+They are not enabled by default - to turn them on press CTRL+G together, or use the **View | Gridlines** menu option.

 (Continued after image)